 Don't scrape the detection

-You are not allowed to "scrape" detection results from WhatIsMyBrowser.com.
-In other words, you can't write software to send HTTP requests with the User Agent you want to detect and then scrape the resulting page that WhatIsMyBrowser.com returns - on either the homepage, the user agent parsing page, the iFrame or any other page.
+You are not allowed to "scrape" detection results from WhatIsMyBrowser.com or the Developers site.
+In other words, you can't write software to send HTTP requests with the User Agent you want to detect and then scrape the resulting page that WhatIsMyBrowser.com returns - on either the homepage, the user agent parsing page, the IFrame or any other page.
 We have an API which will give you far easier and more powerful access to this information.
 Use that instead.
 By using the API, you'll also be helping by supporting the project.

 When our systems detect you scraping our site, you will be blocked from accessing the website.

 One of the features provided by WhatIsMyBrowser.com and the WhatIsMyBrowser.com API is the ability to get an indication if a web browser and some plug ins (such as Adobe's Flash and Oracle's Java) appear up to date.
 By using this site, you understand and agree that these are rough indications, not any sort of guarantee that your software is actually up to date.
 Is is provided as a helpful feature, but it guarantees nothing, including whether or not this information is actually correct at all.